misiektoja/spotify_monitor/docs/installation.md

 The macOS shell and Windows PowerShell examples use `${PWD}`.
 In Windows Command Prompt use `%cd%` for the current directory.
 Native Linux examples use `$PWD` and pass your numeric user and group IDs.

+On Windows, configure Docker Desktop or another Docker-compatible runtime to use Linux containers.
+Guided setup supports Firefox import from the normal `%APPDATA%\Mozilla\Firefox` profile root and prints shell-specific commands for PowerShell or Command Prompt.

 The `:z` suffix lets Docker relabel the mounted directory on hosts that use SELinux.
 If your Docker-compatible runtime reports that `:z` is invalid, remove only `:z` and keep the rest of the mount.

 The published image includes the core dependencies but not the optional `legacy-oauth` or Chromium browser extras.
 Anonymous web-player metadata works without Spotipy.
 Firefox works inside a container when its cookie database is mounted read-only for the import command.
 Chrome, Brave and Chromium need the host password service to decrypt cookies.
 A container cannot use that service.
 See [Container Operation](usage.md#import-firefox-into-container-authentication) for the complete Firefox commands.
 Hidden `sp_dc` entry remains available as a fallback.